abhimanyusrana/extract-property-keys-from-Neo4j-RecordsList/README.md

 # extract-property-keys-from-Neo4j-RecordsList

-extracts all properties from a set of Neo4j RecordsList.
-Useful, given the lack of things you can do with the RecordsList and Record objects themselves
+inspects all records and extracts properties mentioned in them to ensure it gets all.
+Returns a set of property values. it takes input in form : 'WHATEVERHAPPENS-IN-THE-QUERY return n, keys(n)'